Museum of Jurassic Technology

 There's Pope John Paul II carved out of flecks of dust and a single human hair and perched in the eye of a needle.
 It's one of the works on display of obscure micro-miniaturist sculptor Hagop Sandaldjian.

 There are Eskimo dog slippers, and a "piercing devil" bat stuck in a lead wall.
 An American grey fox yelps every few moments from a display of its decapitated head -- special glasses allow visitors to view the head...through special glasses.

-Visitors enter the one-story building via a door near a bus stop.
+Visitors enter the building via a door near a bus stop.
 From the museum gift shop, narrow exhibit rooms offer a tidy arrangement of dioramas, strange machines, spot-lit oddities, and mysterious photography.

 MJT was founded in 1989 by artists David Wilson and Diana Wilson as an "educational institution dedicated to the advancement of knowledge and public appreciation of the Lower Jurassic."
 That geologic period ended 145 million years ago, before the appearance of any "technology" as we know it (unless there's some gap in our knowledge).

 Knowledge gaps seem to be the sticky amber binding the artifacts, miniatures and interpretive labels in the museum's labyrinth of galleries.
 It's a "Collection of specimens and other objects of interest...displayed in accordance with the scientific method," according to the institution's Jubilee Catalogue.

 Part of the scientific method appears to be viewing photos and artifacts through mounted stereo viewers or peering into microscopes.